csaden/csaden.github.io/HackReactor/_posts/2015-07-06-Nth-Problems.md

 I said the words "you guys" when leaving for the night.
 I was with two students, one of who considers themselves to be agender (note my use of the word "themselves").
 The student prefers to be addressed with pronouns "they", "them", and "theirs".
 I wonder when I said "you guys" when addressing my two classmates if that made the student who identifies as agender uncomfortable.
 I'm trying to keep a pulse on clear communication throughout this program, and I think I could have done better today in that situation.

-And one other thing, I want to go to bed by 11pm so that I can get at least 8 hours of sleep and work out in the morning.
+And one other thing, I want to go to bed by 11 PM so that I can get at least 8 hours of sleep and work out in the morning.